tab1-web/faq/docs/General/Website/website.md

 !!! warning
     Make sure to login with your **in-game account's username** and **not your email**.

+    Do not share the `l2reborn_easylogin.ini` file with anyone, it contains your passwords.

 You don’t have to do fill out your account details every time, use **“Login Easy Manager”** in the bottom right corner.

 <figure markdown="span">